qexat/PyVism/README.md

 ## PyVism

-Running `build.sh` will install PyVism and its dependencies locally.
+Running [`install.sh`](./install.sh) will install PyVism and its dependencies locally.
+⚠️ It does NOT download this repository.

 ### REPL